 3. Use brevity (and longevity) strategically when reaching out

-Your job is to capture the attention of donors with just a few words, and we know that isn’t easy.
-Keep the message short and to the point regardless if you’re asking for a gift or simply touching base.
+Your job is to capture the attention of donors with just a few words.
+Keep the message short and to the point regardless if you’re asking for a gift or merely touching base.
 Not only will the brief, yet meaningful, message be well received, but it will also be appreciated because it adds to their day without taking away those precious moments in it.

 In the same vein, some people expect more information.
-This helps them decide if the specific donation, or the church itself connects with them.
-Provide a link leading to a page with more substantial content, such as your church’s mission statement or the details about the different fundraising causes.
+This helps them decide if the specific donation or the church itself connects with them.
+Provide a link leading to a page with more substantial content, like your church’s mission statement or the details about a specific campaign.

 4. Keep the message fresh

-It can be easy to hit auto-pilot when it comes to your generosity campaign, especially when finding a formula that you’ve seen success from.
-But over time, donors start to notice that they’ve heard it all before.
-In fact, donor retention rates dropped to 46% in 2016.
-With the evolving forms of communication, it’s tough to keep people engaged in your message.
-But it’s even harder when your message is stale or recycled from last year.
+It’s easy to hit auto-pilot when it comes to your generosity campaign, especially when applying a formula that you’ve seen success from.
+But over time, donors start to notice they’ve heard it all before.

 To improve donor communications, keep your message fresh and relevant.
 Even a few small tweaks to your giving campaign can give it a lift and make it stand out.
 Updating images, adding videos, and offering more than one cause to donate to are just a few ideas.